check-spelling/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-adyen.md

 The following Brazil-specific features of the Dynamics 365 Payment Connector for Adyen are enabled after you set up and deploy the Commerce localization for Brazil:

 - Support for sales that are made by using dual-purpose cards.
 A dual-purpose card is both a debit card and a credit card.
 - Saving of payment-related data in sales transactions.
-This data includes the card type, the transaction code (Número Sequencial Único \[NSU\]), and the acquirer's Cadastro Nacional da Pessoa Jurídica (CNPJ) number.
+This data includes the card type, the transaction code (Número Sequential Único \[NSU\]), and the acquirer's Cadastro Nacional da Pessoa Jurídica (CNPJ) number.
 The data is then reported in the following electronic fiscal documents:

     - Nota Fiscal de Consumidor Eletrônica (NFC-e)
     - Nota Fiscal Eletrônica (NF-e)